puppetlabs/puppetlabs-iis/spec/README.md

 To start the the tests you'll need your keyfile setup in one of two ways:
 Option 1: Make sure the keyfile is in the default location of ~/.ssh/id_rsa-acceptance

-Option 2: If your keyfile is in a different directory then override the default by setting the BEAKER-KEYFILE environment variable to where your keyfile is located.
+Option 2: If your keyfile is in a different directory then override the default by setting the BEAKER_keyfile environment variable to where your keyfile is located.

+**For Vagrant Cloud
+Use the [puppetlabs-packer](https://github.com/puppetlabs/puppetlabs-packer) repository to build images.